phonetworks/website/docs/projects.md

 ### Others

+The REST API language-bindings can be found at [https://github.com/pho-clients](https://github.com/pho-clients).

-Pho-microkernel service adapters can be found at [https://github.com/pho-adapters](https://github.com/pho-adapters)
+Pho-microkernel service adapters can be found at [https://github.com/pho-adapters](https://github.com/pho-adapters).

-Last but not least, a number of sample GraphQL implementations can be found under [https://github.com/phonetworks/pho-kernel](https://github.com/pho-recipes)
+Last but not least, a number of sample GraphQL implementations can be found under [https://github.com/phonetworks/pho-recipes](https://github.com/pho-recipes)